 CASS is prepared to consider early development projects which are still short of the level of validation that might be required for, say, an NH&MRC application.

-Changes to the Guidelines for 2017 and 2018 Medicine / Science Grants
+Changes to the Guidelines for 2018 Medicine / Science Grants

-CASS now requires that Applicants have the support and endorsement of the Grants Officer for the making of the application.
+CASS now requires that Applicants have the approval of the Grants Officer for the making of the application.
 Applicants will be required to certify to that effect in their application and the Grants Officer may be required to provide a certificate of confirmation to that effect.